platformatic/undici-traffic-interceptor/README.md

   // Custom interceptor functions interceptRequest?: (context: InterceptorContext) => boolean;
   interceptResponse?: (context: InterceptorContext) => boolean;

+  // Domains that will be intercepted, must be lowercase matchingDomains?: string[];

   // Headers that will cause requests/responses to be skipped, must be lowercase skippingRequestHeaders?: string[];